rustcod/pixset/README.md

-Generates a tileset for gltile-rs from a font, or at least that's the hope.
+Generates a tileset for gltile from a font, or at least that's the hope.

 ## License